rackerlabs/rs-heat-docs/cloud-monitoring.rst

 It is possible to monitor one or more servers by creating a Rackspace::CloudMonitoring::Entity resource [1]_.
-Entities are automatically created for Cloud Servers, so we will refer to the server resource above as our Cloud Monitoring entity.
+Entities are automatically created for cloud servers, so we will refer to the server resource above as our Cloud Monitoring entity.

 Add a Rackspace::CloudMonitoring::AgentToken resource that will create a